The impact of nanoscale compositional variation on the properties of amorphous alloys: Results and discussion

+Figure~\ref{fi:fig_3} shows both the concentration dependence of T$_{c}$ (left hand y-axis) as well as the determined distribution of Fe concentrations within the samples (right hand y-axis).
+Although the variance in the distribution is not negligible, we argue the calculations can be used to map the local coupling strength from the average T$_{c}$ values.
 To ease the comparison, we define the local magnetic interaction, $J_i$, in units of temperature.
-Based on the above assumptions we calculated the local exchange coupling for both the samples, as illustrated in Figure~\ref{fi:fig_tc_both}.
-In these calculations we have used an interpolation and extrapolation for concentrations above 0.93 (see Figure~\ref{fi:fig_tc_conc}).
+Based on the above assumptions we calculated the local exchange coupling for both the samples and the results are illustrated in Figure~\ref{fi:fig_4}.
+In these calculations we have used an interpolation and extrapolation for concentrations above 0.93 (see Figure~\ref{fi:fig_3}).
 This is not expected to change the interpretation in any qualitative way, although we can not exclude changes (errors) in the calculated values of $J_i$.
 As seen in the figure, $J_i$ is changing dramatically ($\Delta J_i \approx$ 130 K) over short distances in Fe$_{0.91}$Zr$_{0.09}$, forming twined magnetic regions, resembling the contour maps of the elemental concentrations.
 The magnetic properties can therefore not be viewed as being homogenous, even on the length scale of few nm.
-The results obtained from the Fe$_{0.81}$Zr$_{0.19}$ sample are illustrated in the right hand part of Figure~\ref{fi:fig_tc_both}.
+The results obtained from the Fe$_{0.81}$Zr$_{0.19}$ sample are illustrated in the right hand part of Figure~\ref{fi:fig_4}.
 The range in $J_i$ is much smaller ($\Delta J_i \approx$ 46 K) as compared to Fe$_{0.91}$Zr$_{0.09}$.
-The change in effective exchange coupling with concentration ($\delta J / \delta c$) is therefore the signature of how corrugated the energy landscape will be.
-These changes in magnetic interactions must therefore be reflected in $\it{e.g.}$ the changes in the spontaneous magnetisation with temperature and we would expect the largest effects to be seen in Fe$_{1-x}$Zr$_{x}$ samples when x~$\lesssim$~0.7 and x $\gtrsim$ 0.9.
+The change in effective exchange coupling with concentration ($\delta J / \delta c$) is therefore a measure of how corrugated the energy landscape will be.
+These changes in magnetic interactions must be reflected in $\it{e.g.}$ the changes in the spontaneous magnetisation with temperature and we would expect the largest effects to be seen in Fe$_{1-x}$Zr$_{x}$ samples when x~$\lesssim$~0.7 and x $\gtrsim$ 0.9.
 Let us now test these ideas by comparing the magnetic properties of thin amorphous layers and their single element crystalline counterparts.
 The ordering temperature of magnetic and structural phase transitions in thin layers are found to scale with the thickness ($n$)\cite{PRL_BH} and can be described as: